jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 :::

-1. Assuming you have added the jellyfin repository to your apt source list and installed the `jellyfin-server` and `jellyfin-web`.
-If you choose to use vanilla ffmpeg, instead of jellyfin-ffmpeg, you will need to install the following [intel packages](https://github.com/intel/media-driver/wiki).
+1. Assuming you have added the jellyfin repository to your apt source list and installed the `jellyfin-server` and `jellyfin-web`, if you choose to use vanilla ffmpeg, instead of jellyfin-ffmpeg, you will need to install the following [intel packages](https://github.com/intel/media-driver/wiki).

    :::note
    If you are running Debian, you will need to add "non-free" to your apt config.